Woldemar Voigt (engineer): Messerschmitt

 He joined Messerschmitt, in Bavaria, in 1933.

 He was the project leader for the designs of the Messerschmitt Me 264 (four-engined bomber), Messerschmitt Me 328, and the infamous rocket-engined Messerschmitt Me 163 Komet.
 He oversaw the design of the swept-wing Messerschmitt P.1101 jet fighter, which was never built (by the Germans), but provided a valued contribution to early American swept-wing jet fighters.
 From October 1938, Messerschmitt had been looking at designs for jet fighter aircraft.
 He was head of the Projects Department from 1939.
 At Messerschmitt, other designers included Wolfgang Degel.

 In October 1943, the Messerschmitt design department moved to Oberammergau in southern Bavaria, on the Austrian border.
 The NATO School has been on the site since 1953.

+Swept wings had been invented by Adolf Busemann in October 1935.
+The first British aircraft with swept wings was the de Havilland DH 108 in October 1945, a reconfigured de Havilland Vampire, adapted by John Carver Meadows Frost.

 Vought

+After the war, Voigt was relocated to the United States via the Operation Paperclip.
 He went to work for the American aircraft company Vought, with one of his first designs being the Vought F7U Cutlass, which was developed from German scientists' data on swept-wing jet aircraft.